Fraud-Detection-and-Defense/lego-docs/README.md

 *touch Dockerfile*
 ```

-And let’s say this is the content of the analysis we want to run, called myscript.R, and located in the ~/mydocker folder:
+And let’s say this is the content of the analysis we want to run, called `myscript.R`, and located in the `~/mydocker` folder:

 ```jsx
 *library(tidystringdist)*